How To Improve As Frost Mage — Dragonflight 10.2

 If talented for it, Ice Floes is ridiculously powerful.
 It takes a bit of practice, and a comfortable keybind, but Ice Floes can cover a lot of fight movement requirements by itself.
 You can cast it while casting, allowing you to cast that spell while moving.
 Now, given Frostbolt's fast cast time, this might not seem like a great thing to cast in the middle of a cast because you would theoretically lose the charge on half a cast's worth of time.
 Ice Floes is actually set up to not consume the charge if activated in the last 500 milliseconds — half a second — of a cast.
 This can be utilized to get a cast and a third out of a single charge!
 This also has an interesting implication on refreshes.
 For example; if you were casting Frostbolt and activate Ice Floes near the end of the cast, starting another Frostbolt while moving with that charge, and activating a second Ice Floes at the end of that Frostbolt, neither charge would be consumed at that point.
 You have now gotten 3 spells out of 2 charges!
 This definitely takes a lot of practice to perfect the timing, but is something many top Mages take advantage of, and it helps a lot in reducing downtime due to movement.
 Also remember, you still have access to Blink to cover large movement requirements.

 This is a common mistake.
-Brain Freeze makes all spells within about 1.4 seconds of Flurry's impact act as if the target is frozen.
-Naturally, this follows that you should cast an unempowered Ice Lance after your Flurry so that it benefits from frozen state, gaining triple damage and Shatter.
+Brain Freeze makes the next 2 spells within 6 seconds of Flurry's impact act as if the target is frozen.
+Naturally, this follows that you should cast an unempowered Ice Lances after your Flurry so that they benefit from the frozen state, gaining triple damage and Shatter.

 What is not obvious, is that you can actually Shatter the spell cast before the Flurry as well.
 Unlike every other spec in the game, Frost's spells calculate Critical Strike on impact, rather than on leaving your hand at cast time.
 Flurry's travel speed is actually faster than all of our cast time spells; Frostbolt, Glacial Spike, and Ebonbolt.
 Since the Global Cooldown has finished by the time you have gotten through a cast of one of those three spells, you then instantly fire Flurry afterwards.
-Functionally both spells leave your hand at the same time, but due to Flurry's faster flight speed, it will impact first and apply Winter's Chill to the target.
+Functionally both spells leave your hand at the same time, but due to Flurry's faster flight speed, it will impact first and apply Winter's Chill to the target, and consume one of the first two bolt's debuff applications, rather than the last one's.
 The cast time spell you cast previously will then impact the target and gain the benefit of Shatter afterwards.
 Notably, this allows Glacial Spike to Critically Strike, which will also cause all the included Mastery: Icicles to Critically Strike as well, drastically increasing the output of Glacial Spike.
 When not talented Glacial Spike, you should always preface every Flurry with either Frostbolt or Ebonbolt.

 This is applicable to all classes and specs.
 If there is something your spec is great at, and you can provide that utility at the cost of your own personal DPS, you should do it.
 Killing the boss with minimal issues should be the goal of all, personal DPS should come secondary.